The Postman Always Rings Twice

 Frank Chambers (John Garfield) and Cora Smith (Lana Turner) knock off Nick (Cecil Kellaway) in 1946 film.

-A year after converting the character study and social critique of James M. Cain's Mildred Pierce into a melodramatic murder mystery, Hollywood did a more accurate job on his The Postman Always Rings Twice, already a sleek tale of lust, murder and retribution.
+A year after converting the character study and social critique of James M. Cain's Mildred Pierce into a melodramatic murder mystery, Hollywood did a more accurate job on The Postman Always Rings Twice, already a sleek tale of lust, murder and retribution.

 So while Mildred Pierce deserved—needed—a remake, which it finally got very recently, there was no real necessity for a Postman do-over.
 Which we got 35 years after the original anyway.

 Two other versions of Postman had already been made in other languages and under different titles before Hollywood got its hands on it for the first time.
 Something tells me though, we won't be seeing a third cinematic take on Cain's novella from tinsel town any time soon.
+It seems ringing twice is more than enough.

 The Postman in shades of grey